Dr. Jill Bueddefeld, Co-Chair

 Michelle Murphy is a PhD student and research assistant at the University of Alberta with an interdisciplinary background in biology and environmental history.
 Her current research interests include conservation and recreation issues, parks and protected areas, and the human dimensions of wildlife conservation and management.
 Michelle is also a board member with the North Saskatchewan River Valley Conservation Society (NSRVCS) in Edmonton.
 Outside of school and work, Michelle enjoys dog-walking, hiking, horse-riding, and cross-country skiing.

-Jared Wolfe, Prairie Representative
+Jared Wolfe, National Prairie Director

 Lindsay Boucher, Prairie Chapter Coordinator